 It is possible to save a little money by using the Hankyu Line and other private rail lines to get to Himeji, but the route is too long and complicated for it to be truly worthwhile.

-To find alternative routes on the city subway, or private railways use English language online route finders like Jorudan and Hyperdia.
+To find alternative routes on the city subway, or private railways use English language online route finders like Jorudan and Navitime.

 On board a Kyoto Line train bound for Sannomiya

-JR Kyoto Line & JR Kobe Line Stations between Kyoto and Himeji
+JR Kyoto Line, JR Kobe Line & Sanyo Line between Kyoto and Himeji

-There are 16 stations on the JR Kyoto Line between Kyoto and Osaka.
-There are 38 stations on the JR Kobe Line between Osaka and Himeji.
-These lines are served by Local, Rapid and Special Rapid Services.
-You can download a bilingual PDF of the JR guide to stops which includes the JR Kyoto Line and the JR Kobe Line sections of the Tokaido Main Line.
-Note that these lines are contiguous with the JR Biwako Line which connects Kyoto with Yamashina and Otsu.
-The entire Tokaido Main Line is colored blue.
+The JR Kyoto Line runs from Kyoto to Osaka.
+West of Osaka, the same trunk route continues as the JR Kobe Line and Sanyo Line toward Kobe, Himeji and beyond.
+These lines are served by Local, Rapid and Special Rapid services.
+You can download a bilingual PDF of the JR guide to stops, which includes the JR Kyoto Line, JR Kobe Line and Sanyo Line sections.
+Note that the JR Kyoto Line is contiguous with the JR Biwako Line, which connects Kyoto with Yamashina and Otsu.
+The JR Kyoto, JR Kobe and Biwako line group is shown in blue on JR West route maps.

 You can use the JR West Timetable and Fare Finder to find trains on this line.